What is HIPAA and HITECH?

 Progress’ BAA meets statutory requirements and ensures that certain products made available to Covered Entities are compliant with HIPAA privacy and security, so as a result there should be no need to modify the BAA.

 What Progress products are covered by the BAA?

 The BAA covers Progress products aimed at specifically assisting customers in the healthcare industry.
-These products presently include our Kinvey / Progress Health Cloud and NativeScript offerings.
+These products presently include our Kinvey / Progress Health Cloud offerings.
 Each are HIPAA-compliant.
 We anticipate achieving HIPAA compliance with our NativeChat solution in 2019.